Wenmingxing/Heron-Boat/README.md

 # MEM-Boat
 This repo is for the MEM boat project, all the rights are reserved by ERI@N Wind & Marine team.

-The following comments are some description of this repo distribution and the precudures to manipulate the MEM-boat especially useful for the real life testing.
+The following comments are some descriptions of this repo distribution and the precudures to manipulate the MEM-boat especially useful for the real life testing.

 # Operating system and ROS requirement
 OS: Ubuntu 12.04 which is alongside with the MEM boat

 ROS: Hydro version

 # Copy the repo to you current directory in your ubuntu system